top of page

 Essays

-"StageBlock Studio operates at the intersection of portraiture, performance, and technology, continuing a lineage that stretches from traditional theatrical painting to the time-based experiments of artists like Andy Warhol.
-Just as Warhol’s screen tests transformed the moving image into a form of psychological portraiture, Sattari-Hicks and StageBlock Studio reimagine the actor’s portrait as an event - a collaboration between stillness and potential, image and identity, while carving out a new space in contemporary portraiture, one that is both reverent and radically inventive...."
+"...continuing a lineage that stretches from traditional theatrical painting to the time-based experiments of Andy Warhol.
+Just as Warhol’s screen tests transformed the moving image into a form of psychological portraiture, the work reimagines the actor’s portrait as an event: a collaboration between stillness and potential.
+The work carves out a new space in contemporary portraiture, one that is both reverent and radically inventive."

 Coming soon...